 • Weaknesses: Limited administrative experience, needs more clinical knowledge (e.g., ICU).

-• Interests: Specializing in pediatric care.
+• Interests: Specializing in care.

 Career Goals